pecknigel/learning-resources/tenets.md

 ## Do One Thing At a Time (and Do It Well)

 Stick anything you see on a list or add a TODO comment.
+Stay with it.
+See it through.
+Focus.

 ## The Three Step Process